 Grade 9 exploratory students will be introduced to trade orientation; personal and shop safety; basic shielded metal arc welding; and ornamental fabrication.

 Students will continue to study personal and shop safety; basic shielded metal arc welding and ornamental fabrication.
-The students will also be introduced to shop math, the ruler, basic metal arc welding and oxyacetylene welding and cutting
+The students will also be introduced to shop math, the ruler, basic metal arc welding and oxyacetylene welding and cutting.

 Grade 10 students learn welding shop safety as it relates to newly introduced topics and competencies including but not limited to oxyacetylene (welding ,brazing and cutting ), shielded metal arc welding, layout and fixtures, hand rolling, hand tools, material handling, power shear, powered ironworker, and gas metal arc welding.

-During the Grade 10 related course, students continue to study Oxyacetylene Welding and Shield Metal Arc with nationally recognized Hobart materials including safety precautions for oxyacetylene welding and cutting and shield metal arc, in conjunction with AWS SENSE Workmanship Qualification standards, Destructive testing using AWS standard bend testing, and Destructive testing using AWS standard break testing.
+During the Grade 10 related course, students continue to study Oxyacetylene Welding and Shielded Metal Arc with nationally recognized Hobart materials including safety precautions for oxyacetylene welding and cutting and shield metal arc, in conjunction with AWS SENSE Workmanship Qualification standards, Destructive testing using AWS standard bend testing, and Destructive testing using AWS standard brake testing.
 The students will also prepare for successful completion of the OSHA 10 hour construction program certification.

 Grade 11 students will continue to learn welding shop safety as they experience lessons in Gas tungsten arc welding (steel, stainless and aluminum).
 Students will develop skills with Basic and CNC brake operations, powered rollers, cut off milling, plasma arc cutting, carbon arc cutting, advance metal forming, metal finishing, OSHA certification, and fabricating projects from blueprints.
 Understanding and compliance with welding code is emphasized.